 A trigger is an event that causes transitions between states in a state engine.
-For example, a window becomes active or a window is found can be a event which triggers an action.
+For example, a window becomes active or a window is found can be an event which triggers an action.
 AccessStudio contains predefined triggers.

-When a trigger fires, it executes a set of actions defined by the Administrator, and then causes transition to the next indicated state.
-See Chapter 12, "Triggers," on page 111 for a list of predefined AccessStudio triggers.
+When a trigger fires, it runs a set of actions that are defined by the Administrator, and then causes transition to the next indicated state.
+See Chapter 13, "Triggers," on page 115 for a list of predefined AccessStudio triggers.